JesperMjornman/WinampLyrics/README.md

 # Lyric Finder Winamp Plugin
 Simple plugin for displaying a new window containing lyrics fetched from online sources.
-Only tested for classical skin and might not work for any other skin.
+Only tested for modern skin and might not work for any other skin.

 Supports:
  * Fetching lyrics from online sources